Denver Brachial Plexus Injury Attorneys

 Brachial plexus injuries can be avoided when doctors and medical staff follow proper procedures before and during childbirth.
 These injuries are almost always due to malpractice on someone's part, making that physician or hospital liable for such mistakes.
 You deserve to have an experienced Denver birth injury lawyer to fight for the rights of your child.

 At Leventhal Puga Braley P.C. we are a premier law firm that handles birth injury cases across the United States.
 Our attorneys are licensed to practice in many states, and we have the resources to pursue a case to its fullest extent against the most powerful hospitals and insurance companies to get our clients the justice their children deserve.
-Please call our Denver office at (877) 433-3906 to discuss what happened.
+Please call our Denver office toll-free at (877) 433-3906 to discuss what happened.
 We’ll sit down with you, review your medical records, and explore your options.
 If we can help, we’ll take your case for no upfront cost, only taking a fee if we win you fair compensation.
 You’ve been through enough.
 Let us help.

 - Nerve Injuries in Newborns - Merck Manuals